Ballathie House: Before 1886

 The Drummond family, the Earls of Perth, owned the Ballathie lands in the 17th century, selling to the Robertson family.
 According to Historic Environment Scotland, the house was built during the 1850s.
 General Richardson Robertson of Tullybelton undertook the building of the current house but died in 1883, 3 years before it was completed.

 Country house, 1886-1972

-General Richardson Robertson's nephew, Colonel Edmund Robert Stewart Richardson took over the house, selling it in 1910 to Sir Stewart Coats, from Paisley.
+General Richardson Robertson's nephew, Colonel Edmund Robert Stewart Richardson took over the house, selling it in 1910 to Sir Stuart Coats, from Paisley.
 The house was enlarged by alterations to the servants quarters and a new entrance porch.
 Central heating and electric lighting were also installed.
 An army hut was erected for use as a dance hall after the World War I and dances were held for staff and locals.
 A 9-hole golf course was laid out by professional golfer Ben Sayers but this was ploughed up as part of the campaign to provide more food during World War II.

 Ballathie's fame as a sporting estate led to many famous guests coming to stay during this period.
 These included: